Anchal459/PRODIGY_WD_04/README.md

 # PRODIGY_WD_04
-Tic-Tac-Toe Game
+Personal Portfolio Website

-This project is a Tic-Tac-Toe web application built using HTML, CSS, and JavaScript.
-Users can play against another player or an AI opponent in an interactive and engaging interface.
+This project is a personal portfolio website built using HTML, CSS, and JavaScript.
+It showcases your skills, projects, and achievements in a clean, modern, and responsive design.

 Features:

-Play 2-player mode or against a computer AI.

-Tracks and displays player turns.

-Automatically checks for winning conditions and declares the winner.
+Showcases projects with descriptions, screenshots, and links.

+About Me section with personal details, skills, and experience.

+Contact form to allow visitors to reach you directly.

-Responsive design for desktop, tablet, and mobile screens.
+Responsive design for desktops, tablets, and mobile devices.

-Interactive UI with start button and animations for wins.
+Smooth navigation with interactive menus and scroll effects.

+Clean, professional, and visually appealing layout.

 Technologies Used:

-HTML – to structure the game board and interface elements.
+HTML – for structuring the website.

-CSS – to style the board, buttons, and animations.
+CSS – for styling, layout, and responsive design.

-JavaScript – to handle game logic, player interactions, and win detection.
+JavaScript – for interactive elements and smooth user experience.